Call Us: 020 8771 5254

 August 27, 2021

-Joe Matthews is a trainee solicitor in our residential property team, specialising in conveyancing and remortgaging.
+Joe Matthews is a Conveyancing Executive in our residential property team, specialising in conveyancing and remortgaging.

 Beginning a new role under any circumstances can be challenging; with new skills to be learned, a change in workload and the added responsibilities that this can often bring.
 I quickly found, however, that the biggest challenge of all would be attempting to adapt to this new position and study, all with the Stamp Duty Holiday deadline quickly approaching.